LiYingWang/kwl-ornaments/README.md

 This repository contains the data and code for our paper:

-> Wang, L. Y. and Marwick, B. (2020).
+> Wang, L.-Y. and Marwick, B. (2020).
 Ornaments as indicators of social changes resulting from indirect effects of colonialism in northeastern Taiwan. *Archaeological Research in Asia* 24. <https://doi.org/10.1016/j.ara.2020.100226>

 Our pre-print is online here:

-> Wang, L. Y. and Marwick, B. (2020).
-Ornaments as indicators of social changes resulting from indirect effects of colonialism in northeastern Taiwan. *Archaeological Research in Asia* 24. <https://doi.org/10.1016/j.ara.2020.100226> Online at <http://doi.org/10.17605/OSF.IO/R8YGA>
+> Wang, L.-Y. and Marwick, B. (2020).
+Ornaments as indicators of social changes resulting from indirect effects of colonialism in northeastern Taiwan. *Archaeological Research in Asia*, Accessed Sep 2020.
+Online at https://osf.io/preprints/socarxiv/z9p5k/

 ### How to cite

 Please cite this compendium as:

-> Authors, (2019). *Compendium of R code and data for Title of your paper goes here*.
-Accessed 04 Mar 2019.
-Online at <https://doi.org/xxx/xxx>
+> Wang, L.-Y. and Marwick, B. (2020). *Ornaments as indicators of social changes resulting from indirect effects of colonialism in northeastern Taiwan*.
+Accessed Sep 2020.
+Online at <http://doi.org/10.17605/OSF.IO/R8YGA>

 ### How to download or install